In Search Of Yummy-ness

 Instructions

-1. Spoon some of the yogurt into a small sturdy glass (or a bowl), and top with some of the granola.
+1. Spoon some of the yogurt into a small dessert glasses (or a bowls), and top with some of the granola.

-2. Add a sprinkling of nuts and berries, and add a drizzle of maple syrup.
+2. Add some berries and a drizzle of maple syrup.

 3. Continue layering the ingredients until you've used them all.